Results 1 - 10 from 158 for red berries in 0.534 sec.

 You ARE What You Eat!
 (Bird Coloration)

-It's speculated that the waxwings have taken a liking to the orange-red berries of Pyracantha, or Scarlet Firethorn (Pyracantha coccinea), a non-native ornamental shrub that has ... popular in North America in recent years.
-There's further speculation that pigments in Pyracantha berries--if consumed when pigments are being laid down in new feathers--will cause a waxwing's ...
+It's speculated that the waxwings have taken a liking to the orange-red berries of Pyracantha, or Scarlet Firethorn (Pyracantha coccinea), a non-native ornamental shrub that has become ... popular in North America in recent years.
+There's further speculation that pigments in Pyracantha berries--if consumed when pigments are being laid down in new feathers--will cause a waxwing ...

 hiltonpond.org